 Physician Assistant Education

-Dr. Hendrix is responsible for the overall management, development and implementation strategies regarding program rankings, residency programs, facilities development, and scholarship of physician assistant (PA) education for the UMB/Anne Arundel Community College (AACC) collaboration.
+Dr. Hendrix is responsible for the overall management, development and implementation strategies regarding program rankings, residency programs, facilities development, and scholarship of physician assistant (PA) education for the UMB/PA Program.
 She earned her doctorate in health education from A.T.
 Still University in 2011 and her Master of Science in engineering and applied physics of biomedicine from Johns Hopkins University in 1998.
 Dr. Hendrix’s first career was as an engineer, earning four U.S. patents in medical imagery device design.
-Deciding to pursue her PA education, she became a 2003 graduate of AACC’s PA program and completed a postgraduate PA residency in general surgery at Duke University Medical Center in 2004.
-Her practice as a certified PA spans a multitude of specialties including general, vascular, and thoracic surgery, emergency medicine, and urgent care.
-Dr. Hendrix has spent the last 16 years in higher education; her passion in developing students’ critical thought processes at the graduate and postgraduate levels has allowed her to excel in her roles in PA education.
-She is a highly sought-after lecturer on the national stage and has earned a solid reputation for curriculum development that cultivates critical thinking and clinical reasoning skills in PA and medical residents.
-She is a distinguished fellow of the American Academy of Physician Assistants and a member of the Florida Academy of Physician Assistants, the Maryland Academy of Physician Assistants, and the Physician Assistant Education Association.
+Deciding to pursue her PA education, she became a 2003 graduate of’ Anne Arundel Community College’s PA program and completed a postgraduate PA residency in general surgery at Duke University Medical Center in 2004.
+Her practice as a certified PA spans a multitude of specialties including general, vascular, thoracic, and kidney transplant surgery, emergency medicine, and urgent care.
+Dr. Hendrix has spent the majority of her years as an engineer and as a PA in higher education; her passion in developing students’ critical thought processes at the graduate and postgraduate levels has allowed her to excel in her roles in PA education, to include the utilization of immersive extended reality adjunctive to traditional classroom learning She is a highly sought-after lecturer on the national stage and has earned a solid reputation for curriculum development that cultivates critical thinking and clinical reasoning skills in PA and medical residents.
+She is a distinguished fellow of the American Academy of Physician Assistants and a member of the Maryland Academy of Physician Assistants and the Physician Assistant Education Association.

 Courtney Jones-Carney, DPA, MBA